epam/aws-syndicate/README.md

 Deployment
 ------------
-Demo application consists of the following infrastructure:
+The demo application consists of the following infrastructure:
 *  2 IAM roles
 * 3 IAM policies
 * 1 DynamoDB table